anabeldorado/anabeldorado.github.io/index.md

 ### Breakdown of women's representation in movies

-Nevertheless, this result doesn't mean that each movie has 30-40% of women in their cast.
+Nevertheless, this result doesn't mean that each movie has 30-40% women in its cast.
 This result might be biased by movies that have an extremely low or high proportion of women.

 <object>
   <iframe frameborder="no" border="0" marginwidth="0" marginheight="0" width="700" height="550" src="html_plots/movie_proportions.html"></iframe>